MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

   - **CSS Styles**: Styles like `pointer-events: none;` can make the SVG unresponsive to clicks.
   - **Browser Compatibility**: Different browsers may handle `<object>` elements inconsistently.
   - **Accessibility**: `<object>` may not be as accessible as other methods for screen readers.

+For more on fallbacks, see this [article](https://css-tricks.com/svg-fallbacks/) and [SO thread](https://stackoverflow.com/questions/4476526/do-i-use-img-object-or-embed-for-svg-files#4482962).

 ### SVG as a Background Image